reddevil156/Asus-Strix-Raid-DLX-Kernel-Module/README.md

 make
 ```
 to build only the kernel module without dkms.
-You can try it by using insmod or use xz and copy it to your kernel folder.
+Afterwards you can try it out by using insmod or copy copy it over to your kernel.

-## 5. Licence :